 3-N’s exercise: What are you doing for Nostalgic reasons?
 What is Noteworthy?
 Where are you a No-Show?

-We are also experienced in using other traditional strategic planning tools such as SWOT, PESTEL, Problem & Solutions Tree analysis, Parallel Thinking, etc.
+We are also experienced in using other traditional strategic planning tools such as SWOT, PESTEL, Problem & Solutions Tree analysis, Parallel Thinking, NOISE analysis, etc.